SgtCoDFish/AshleyCPP/APICHANGES.md

   Two entities compare equal if they have the same index number.
   - Relational comparison operators `<, <=, >, >=`
   Defined based on index number.
+  - `toggleComponentOperationHandler()`
+  Allows power users to temporarily interfere with how components are added or removed from Entities by changing the attached component operation handler.
+Should be used with extreme caution.

 - EntitySystem
   - `virtual std::type_index identify() const;`